OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 This guide describes these steps with example commands, and provides additional steps for testing the failover procedure with both Ceph clusters active.

 ## Failover Procedure

-The failover procedure begins by promoting the mirrored RBD images on Site B using `rbd mirror image promote`.
+The first step in the failover procedure is to promote the mirrored RBD images on Site B using `rbd mirror image promote`.
 This command makes the images writable, and thus makes it possible to power on Virtual Machines on the target Ceph cluster and run them without I/O errors.

-Once a Ceph image is promoted, a VM can be recreated based on its template metadata that is stored on the source Ceph image.
+Once a Ceph image is promoted, a VM can be recreated based on its template metadata that was exported from the template on the source Ceph image.

 ### Create Disk Images

-Create a new image file for registering on Site B. This image file will be based on the information from the parent image at Site A and the Ceph virtual disk name.
+For each VM, create a new disk image file for registering on Site B. This image file will be based on the information from the parent image at Site A and the Ceph virtual disk name.
 Note that the image file **must** be set as `persistent`.

 For example: